-Jumbo loans are mortgages that exceed limits set by the federal government for lenders to sell their home loans to Freddie Mac or Fannie Mae.
-While jumbo loans let you borrow more than the conforming limits for conventional loans, the lender is taking on more risk and may set stricter borrower requirements.
+What is a jumbo loan?
+Jumbo loans exceed limits set by the federal government for lenders to sell mortgages to Freddie Mac or Fannie Mae.
+While jumbo loans let you borrow more than the conforming limits for conventional loans, the lender is taking on more of the risk and may set stricter borrower requirements.

 Here’s what you need to know about jumbo loans: